 In NMR/NQR, one probes these interactions by sending a pulse of radiation onto the system, which accounts for a perturbing term to be included in the full Hamiltonian:

-where $2 \mathbf{B}_1$ is the magnetic component of the radiation pulse, $\nu_P$ and $\varphi_P$ its frequency and phase, respectively.
-This $B_1$ radiation field is in a plane perpendicular to externally applied magnetic field, $B_0$, that defines Zeeman quantization axis.
+where $2 \mathbf{B}_1$ is the magnetic component of the radiation pulse, $\nu_P$ and $\varphi_P$ are its frequency and phase, respectively.
+This $B_1$ radiation field is in a plane perpendicular to the externally applied magnetic field, $B_0$, that defines the Zeeman quantization axis.

-Before the application of any pulse, the system is found in its thermal equilibrium state, which at room temperature can be approximated as $ \rho (0) = \exp (-\mathcal{H}_0/k_B T) / \mathcal{Z} = (1 - \mathcal{H}_0/k_B T) / \mathcal{Z} $.
+Before the application of any pulses, the system is in its thermal equilibrium state, which at room temperature can be approximated as $ \rho (0) = \exp (-\mathcal{H}_0/k_B T) / \mathcal{Z} = (1 - \mathcal{H}_0/k_B T) / \mathcal{Z} $.
 Computing the evolution of this state under the action of a pulse is equivalent to finding the corresponding evolution operator $U(t_P, 0)$, where $t_P$ is the time duration of the pulse.
 In the most general case, this operator cannot be computed directly, since the full Hamiltonian $\mathcal{H} = \mathcal{H}_0 + \mathcal{H}_1 (t)$ may depend on time.
-The procedure followed by our software consists of two steps: \begin{enumerate}[i.] \item The problem is cast to the interaction picture, where the only relevant term of the Hamiltonian is the perturbing one:
+Here, $\mathcal{H}_0$ usually encompasses only terms of the full Hamiltonian particular to the problem, that our software supports.